Performance Today: Young artists

 Each year, Performance Today invites musicians from top American conservatories to visit the PT studios for a week-long residency.
-They join host Fred Child in the APM studio to play music, discuss their backgrounds, their ambitions, and what it means to be a musician.
+They join the program's hosts in the studio to play music, discuss their backgrounds, their ambitions, and what it means to be a musician.

-Previous young artists have represented a variety of music schools including the New England Conservatory, the Curtis Institute of Music, the Jacobs School at the Indiana University, the Shepherd School of Music at Rice University, and The Colburn School.
+Previous young artists have represented a variety of music schools including the New England Conservatory, the Curtis Institute of Music, the Jacobs School at Indiana University, the Shepherd School of Music at Rice University, and The Colburn School.
 Former Performance Today young artists include pianists Orli Shaham, Jeremy Denk, and Jonathan Biss, guitarist Jason Vieaux, and violinist Colin Jacobsen among many others.